vanilla-reforged/wordpress-cms-vmangos-docker/README.md

 cd lazycms-vmangos-docker
 ```

+First run the bash script `./01-create-dockeruser-and-set-permissions` so the containers can access the bound host system directories.

-At this point, you have to adjust the `./.env` file for your desired setup.
+Afterwards, you have to adjust the `./.env-wordpress`, `./.env-wordpress-database` and `./.env-traefik` files for your desired setup.

 Then start your environment with: